broadwing/terraform-eks/readme.md

 Preforms the following:
 - Sets up vpc-cni to use prefix delegation to allow more pods and ips per node
-- Makes it simpler to created dedicated node groups
+- Makes it simpler to create dedicated node groups (node groups with `NoSchedule` taints)
 - Sets up SSM agent with appropriate IAM roles
 - Creates IAM policies for external dns, alb ingress controller, and autoscaling functionality and attaches to created nodes
 - Can prefix node names with the cluster name